-Mirror lockup is enabled with C.Fn-12. (p.165) The mirror can be swung up separately from when the exposure is made.
-This prevents mirror vibrations which may blur the image during close-ups or when a super telephoto lens is used.
-Set Custom Functions with M = 0 .
+Mirror lockup is enabled with C.Fn-12. (p.151) This prevents mirror vibrations which may blur the image during close-ups or when a super telephoto lens is used.
+Set Custom Functions with M=0 < > >.

 Press the shutter button completely.